-Money Management to meet your lifestyle goals - Whether your income is $50,000 or $500,000, it is imperative to have a clear picture of where the money goes, and that picture is the basis for well-informed financial planning.* This cash flow analysis also reveals how you're positioned for life's emergencies.
+Money Management to meet your lifestyle goals - Whether your income is $50,000 or $500,000, it is imperative to have a clear picture of where the money goes because that picture is the basis for well-informed planning.
+This cash flow analysis also reveals how you're positioned for life's emergencies.

-Insurance an risk management to keep the unexpected in check - Having more insurance isn't always better, but having enough is vital.
+Insurance and Risk Management to keep the unexpected in check - Having more insurance isn't always better, but having enough is vital.
 Insurance helps protect us against life's unexpected risks to you and your family.
-A car accident, illness or major injury can collapse even the best-laid plans.
+A car accident, illness or major injury can collapse an otherwise comprehensive plan.
 Understanding your personal situation and your life goals helps establish how much insurance is enough.

 Retirement Planning to make them golden years - A long, healthy life can be a blessing.
 But enjoying those retirement years takes greater planning today than in past generations.
-Wit fewer jobs guaranteeing a pension, future retirees will need to rely more heavily on their own assets.
-The best time to plan for a plentiful retirement is when you have lots of time.
-No matter whether you see retirement within the next few years or many decades away, an assessment of your goals, assets, and investments along with a savings and investment strategy will make retirement a time to be cherished.
+With fewer jobs guaranteeing a pension, future retirees will need to rely more heavily on their own assets.
+A great time to plan for a plentiful retirement is when you have lots of time.
+No matter whether you see retirement within the next few years or many decades away, an assessment of your goals, assets, and investments along with a savings and investment strategy may make retirement a time to be cherished.

 Tax Planning to take the bite out of April 15th - A thorough review of your income tax return by a professional with broad-based financial experience can reveal potential tax savings.
 The only way to achieve those savings is through tax planning.
 There is little anyone can do to change their tax profile on April 15th.
 Tax planning involves taking steps before the end of each year that keep your taxes in check and at the same time, move you toward your financial goals.